Lewd or Lascivious Battery in Florida

 Prohibited Defenses to Lewd or Lascivious Battery

-As a result, the following defenses are statutorily prohibited from being raised at trial:
+Because Lewd or Lascivious Battery is a strict liability crime, the following defenses are statutorily prohibited from being raised at trial:

-Consent by the child to the sexual act is a statutorily prohibited defense - meaning it cannot even be argued at trial.
+Consent by the child to the alleged sexual act is a statutorily prohibited defense - meaning it cannot even be argued at trial.

-Prohibited Defense: Ignorance of Age
+Ignorance of the Child’s Age

-Ignorance of the child's age is also a statutorily prohibited defense - meaning it cannot be presented through the defendant at trial.
+Ignorance of the child’s age is also a statutorily prohibited defense to the crime of Lewd or Lascivious Battery - meaning it cannot be presented at trial.

-With that said, if it is being argued that the sexual allegation is false; a defendant could elicit testimony that the accuser lied about his or her age - as it goes to the accuser's credibility.
+With that said, if it is being argued that the allegation of Lewd or Lascivious Battery is false; a defendant can elicit testimony that the accuser lied about his or her age - as such testimony goes to the accuser’s credibility.

-Prohibited Defense: Proximity in Age
+Proximity in Age

 A reoccurring problem in Lewd and Lascivious Battery cases is when the accused is also under the age of 16; as the law does not provide for any defense when the participants are close in age.